JanaLipkova/GliomaSolver/README.md

 # Glioma solver
 Softer for simulating tumor growth in brain anatomy, including models:
 * tumor growth (Reaction-Diffusion model)
-* mechanical interaction of the growing tumor with the enviroment
+* tumor mass effect and ICP (Brain deformation model)
 * others

 ### Instalations
-* you need to install vtk and tbb library
+* Downloaded the UNIX compatible libraries here: http://tdo.sk/~janka/lib/
-* downloaded the UNIX compatible libraries here: http://tdo.sk/~janka/lib/
+* Unpack libraries and store to a folder, i.e. /lib/
-* unpack libraries and store to a folder, i.e. /lib/
+* Install `tbb` libraries by calling ```make clean && make```
-* install tbb libraries by calling ```make clean && make```
+* `vtk` library is already precompiled, you just need to uncompressed it, no need to install
-* vtk library is already precompiled, you just need to uncompressed it, no need to install
+* For the deformation solver install also `hypre` (follow instructions in the hypre-2.10.0b)

 ### Set-up enviroment
 In following notes, files with a word *kraken* in the name refer to files for unix local computer, while files with a word *lrz* in the name refer to SLURM cluster files.
 Pick one, depending on your enviroment.